spookypannkaka/TDDC73_Project/README.md

 # TDDC73 Project
 The project for the course TDDC73 Interaction Programming.
-The task was to implement an SDK for two UI patterns - I picked a password strength meter and an account registration form.
+The task was to implement an SDK for two UI patterns - I picked a password strength meter and an account registration form and developed them in React Native.

 ## Password Strength Meter
 A horizontal bar that changes color and fill rate depending on how strong the inputted password is.
 The user is required to pass in a ``password`` to the component, and can optionally pass in a ``minLength`` and a custom ``algorithm`` for calculating password strength.
 This algorithm should return a value between 0 and 5.